 Monitoring air pollution and traffic density in Sydney

 ANSTO Environmental Researcher Scott Chambers uses a naturally-occurring radioactive gas called Radon-222 to trace sources of pollution in the atmosphere.
 This data set contains hourly observations of meteorology, trace gas pollutants, Radon-222 concentration and traffic density collected from Western Sydney University (Richmond campus) in 2016.

-Calibrating TAIPAN, one of ANSTO's neutron diffraction instruments
+Aligning Taipan, one of ANSTO's neutron scattering instruments

 Scientists ensure their measurements are accurate and precise by regularly calibrating their instruments.
-In this data set, students manipulate and graph calibration data from TAIPAN, one of ANSTO's neutron diffraction instruments.
-Students must determine whether TAIPAN is functioning within the acceptable limits of error for the scientists' experiments.
+In this data set, students manipulate and graph calibration data from Taipan, one of ANSTO's neutron scattering instruments.
+Students must determine whether Taipan is functioning within the acceptable limits of error for the scientists' experiments.